UMG-Odoo-Dev8/Team-C/Team_C.md

 ![create](./img/group_by.png)

 ### Add Data into Sections
 To create new section go to ***Section*** menu.
 A section can have one teacher head, many teachers and many students.
+Need to insert students' roll numbers.
 ![section](./img/section.png)
 ![section](./img/section_create.png)